Paul Heathcote

-Paul Heathcote MBE is a chef, restaurateur and food consultant who spent two years under the guidance of Raymond Blanc at Le Manoir aux Quat' Saisons.
+Paul Heathcote (born 3 October 1960) is a chef, restaurateur and food consultant who spent two years under the guidance of Raymond Blanc at Le Manoir aux Quat' Saisons.
 He has appeared on many UK food television shows.

-Paul is one of only two chefs in the North West of England ever to hold two Michelin Stars, which he held at his Longridge restaurant.
+Heathcote is one of only two chefs in the North West of England ever to hold two Michelin stars, which he held at his Longridge restaurant, founded in 1990.
 He sold the last of his restaurant group in 2015 and at one period owned 15 restaurants as well as an events and contract catering business.

-Heathcote is a triple Catey winner and previous winner of the Egon Roney Chef of the Year.
+Heathcote is a triple Catey winner and previous winner of the Egon Ronay Chef of the Year.